hacksparr0w/mesmer/README.md

 This is an important detail, as the `HtmlTemplate` module might itself export some directives influencing the rendering behavior.
-Mesmer uses ES modules as its most elementar API primitive, not React components.
+Mesmer uses ES modules as its elementary API primitive, not React components.
 This architectural decision was made so that Mesmer can easily support assets like MDX documents that compile into a single ES module.

 The `HtmlTemplate` itself is actually pretty straightforward.
 It includes some headers linking to local stylesheets and declares a document `<title>`, referencing the metadata declared in its child component.
-The child component itself is passed to the template and rendered in the `<body>`.
-To make your React application `hydrate` on the client, you need to include your bundled application code.
+The child component is rendered into an element and is passed to the template into its `<body>`.
+To make your React application `hydrate` on the client-side, you need to include your bundled application code.
 This is done with the following line of code

 ```js
 <script src={clientBundleFilePath} />